Home

 If Lane had been convicted of aiding and abetting second-degree homicide, he would have confronted a presumptive 12 1/2 years in jail.
 And prosecutors served notice in 2020 that they supposed to seek longer sentences for Lane, Kueng and Thao — as they did for Chauvin.

-Kueng’s lawyer, Tom Plunkett, additionally declined to remark.
+Kueng’s legal professional, Tom Plunkett, additionally declined to comment.

 ———

-Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse News Initiative.
+Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered points.

 ———

-Find AP’s full coverage of the loss of life of George Floyd at: https://apnews.com/hub/death-of-george-floyd
+Find AP’s full protection of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd

 Quelle: abcnews.go.com